- Sono Bello is a group of cosmetic procedure franchises with over 40 locations in the United States.

 So what is Sono Bello, exactly?

 Founded in 2008 by emergency medicine physician Dr. Tom Garrison, Sono Bello is fast gaining steam in the cosmetic procedure industry.
-With over 40 franchises across the United States, the company currently employs over 100 board-certified plastic surgeons and facial plastic surgeons.
+With over 80 franchises across the United States, the company currently employs over 185 board-certified plastic surgeons.

 Dr. Garrison has also backed and founded various other medicine-related ventures, including a biotech company and a health and wellness app.

 In short, Sono Bello isn’t a specific procedure or technology — it’s the name of a company that offers laser-assisted body contouring and various non-invasive cosmetic treatments.